 Only holds two tacos at a time

-Made out of compostable pulp fiber, MT Products’ disposable taco holders are sturdy enough to hold both hard and soft tacos, yet strong enough to hold the floppies of tortillas.
-Sold in packets, these holders also look classy, especially for disposable holders.
+Made out of compostable pulp fiber, MT Products’ disposable taco holders are sturdy enough to hold hard or soft tacos yet presentable enough to show off your quality ingredients and freshly-made tortillas at a party.
+Sold in packets of 15, these single-use holders are super convenient.

-Perfect for parties or large taco bar parties, cleanup is a cinch, since you just throw them in your compostable bins.
-They hold up to loaded tacos and fit nicely on a large plate, if you want to catch any drippings from messy eaters.
+Perfect for family get-togethers or large taco bar celebrations, cleanup is a cinch since you just throw them in your compostable bins.
+They hold up to loaded tacos and fit nicely on a large plate if you want to catch any drippings from messy eaters.

 Price at time of publish: $14